shavit2310/Driver-Utilities-Jetson-nano/README.md

             autoreconf -if
             ./configure
             make

             make install
             '''
          e.
 For CUDA :  [FOR CUDA10.1](#https://medium.com/@exesse/cuda-10-1-installation-on-ubuntu-18-04-lts-d04f89287130), use the necessary adaptations for CUDA 10.2.  \
          f.
-For TensorRT: One of 3 elements is a tar file, that provides more flexibility, such as installing multiple versions of TensorRT at the same time.  \
+For TensorRT:Provided flexibility, such as installing multiple versions of TensorRT at the same time.
-                          Since in this project we needed to downgrade the version, we took this approach and kept 2 versions of TensorRT, due to dependencies complex.  \
+                         Since in this project we needed to downgrade the version, we took this approach and kept 2 versions of TensorRT. \

     C. Build the Project from Source